 Organise your garden, your life and share your schedule with this deceptively simple but thought-provoking permaculture calendar – for your home or workplace.
 Illustrating one of the twelve permaculture design principles for each month, gives you the time to absorb them.
 Each example includes an image and story of locally appropriate sustainable living and design.

 Included is a planting guide that can help yield more productive crops and healthier plants by planning your garden activities according to the moon phases.
 Exact phase time changes along with daily icons enhance the traditional gardening rhythms that have been handed down over the centuries.
-See the ‘tune your fork’ blog post for more.
+See the moon planting guide page for more.

 What makes the permaculture calendar ethical?